-It is often simpler to use the callout interface to Python, ALisp or Java than to C. Those interfaces protect the user from doing illegal memory operations and the languages have built-in garbage collectors.
-However, callout to C is required when the performance of Python, Java, or ALisp is insufficient or when external C libraries need to be called from Amos II.
+It is often simpler to use the callout interface to ALisp or Java than to C. Those interfaces protect the user from doing illegal memory operations and the languages have built-in garbage collectors.
+However, callout to C is required when the performance of ALisp or Java is insufficient or when external C libraries need to be called from Amos II.